Battle of Khafji: Initial response: 30 January

 Distressed by the occupation of Khafji, Saudi Arabian commander General Khaled bin Sultan appealed to U.S. General Norman Schwarzkopf for an immediate air campaign against Iraqi forces in and around the city.
 However, this was turned down because the buildings would make it difficult for aircraft to spot targets without getting too close.
 It was instead decided that the city would be retaken by Arab ground forces.
 The task fell to the 2nd Saudi Arabian National Guard Brigade's 7th Battalion, composed of Saudi Arabian infantry with V-150 armored cars and two Qatari tank companies attached to the task force.
 These were supported by U.S. Army Special Forces and Marine Reconnaissance personnel.

 The force was put under the command of Saudi Arabian Lieutenant Colonel Matar, who moved out by 17:00 hours.
 The force met up with elements of the U.S. 3rd Marine Regiment, south of Khafji, and were ordered to directly attack the city.
-A platoon of Iraqi T-55s attacked south of the city, leading to the destruction of three T-55s by Qatari AMX-30s, and the capture of a fourth Iraqi tank.
+A platoon of Iraqi T-55s attacked south of the city and were engaged by Qatari AMX-30s, leading to the destruction of three of the Iraqi tanks and the capture of a fourth.
 Lacking any coordinated artillery support, artillery fire was provided by the 10th Marine Regiment.